 GDAL / OGR is not a single format but a collection of open source libraries that can read many formats, including many formats that Manifold can directly read using Manifold's own native dataports.
 This documentation uses the terms GDAL and GDAL / OGR interchangeably, since the two libraries are so closely related they are usually considered the same thing, and are simply called "GDAL."

 To use GDAL or OGR we must install GDAL in Windows, as described below, and then we can use it from Manifold.
 If we do not install GDAL, we will not be able to use the capabilities described in this topic.
-The Manifold GDAL dataport allows working with GDAL 2.0.x, 2.1.x , 2.2.x, 2.3, 2.4, or 3.0, and automatically selects the latest version available with automatic adjustments for the call interface.
+The Manifold GDAL dataport allows working with versions from GDAL 2.0.x onward, and automatically selects the latest version available with automatic adjustments for the call interface.
 See the Third Party Release Levels topic for the latest GDAL / OGR version supported.

-GDAL is not supported by Manifold.
-Manifold simply provides a dataport that makes it easier to utilize GDAL from within Manifold.
-Other than the notes in this topic and notes in other topics that discuss use of GDAL, Manifold provides no technical support for GDAL.
+Manifold tech support does not support GDAL: Manifold simply provides a dataport that makes it easier to utilize GDAL from within Manifold.
 For support on GDAL, we should use Google or other search engine to find forums in which users support each other, or we should hire a consultant specializing in GDAL support.

 Manifold has the built-in ability to connect to, link, import and read/write to hundreds of different databases, file databases, file formats, web servers and similar data sources using Manifold's own internal code, with no need to install any additional software.
 Manifold's built-in dataports do not in any way depend upon GDAL.
 Many GIS products require installation of GDAL for import functionality, but Manifold does not.